-Being well informed about your options can help provide the gratifying experience that you and your family desire.
-Two important early decisions will concern your choice of a health care provider and your birth location.
-The two decisions are often closely tied with one another because most health care providers already have a strong preference for a particular birth location.
+Throughout your pregnancy, you will have many decisions to make regarding exercise, clothing, prenatal care providers, a birth location, and more.
+Decisions concerning your choice of a health care provider and your birth location are particularly important early in pregnancy.
+These are often closely tied with one another because most health care providers already have a strong preference for a particular birth location.
+Being well-informed about your options can help provide the experience you and your family desire.

-Obstetricians are medical doctors who specialize in the management of pregnancy, labor and birth.
+Obstetricians are medical doctors who specialize in the care of pregnancy, labor, and birth.
 They also receive specialized education in the female reproductive system and surgical care.
 The focus of much of their education has been on the detection and management of obstetrical and gynecological problems.

-Many women who have had complicated pregnancies in the past or who have certain medical conditions will choose an obstetrician for their pregnancy care as their way of dealing with potential problems.
+Many women who have had complications in past pregnancies or who have certain medical conditions will choose an obstetrician for their pregnancy care provider.
 Obstetricians normally perform deliveries in a hospital.

-Most midwives offer care that is flexible and individualized with little medical intervention.
-Because of limited formal training, they usually limit their care to low risk pregnancies.
+Most midwives offer care that is flexible and individualized with little medical intervention, although they usually limit their care to low-risk pregnancies.
 Many midwives offer deliveries in homes, birthing centers, or hospitals.

 If you have chosen an obstetrician or family practitioner as your health care provider, you will most likely be making plans for a hospital birth.
 The number of births attended by midwives in hospital settings is increasing.
 Some families feel more comfortable having access to technology and skilled professionals in case an emergency arises.

 However, in a hospital setting there may be more restrictions during labor and birth.
 Make sure to tour your hospital before your birth and learn about all the guidelines and policies regarding laboring techniques, routine interventions, use of cameras or video, and newborn care.